openqasm/openqasm/source/language/openpulse.rst

 OpenPulse Grammar
 =================

-*The OpenPulse grammar is still in active development and is liable to change.*
+*The OpenPulse grammar is still in active development and is liable to change.
+If you are working on an implementation and find this specification unclear or not supporting your use-cases, please join our community effort to improve pulse-level support in OpenQasm.*

 OpenQASM allows users to provide the target system's implementation of quantum operations with ``cal`` and ``defcal`` blocks .
 Calibration grammars are open to extension for system implementors.
 In